Click-2008/NasdaqTickers/README.md

 # NasdaqTickers
-d

-This file contain every single company listed in the Nasdaq data contains the ticker, company name, market cap, and the industry listed in.
+This file contain every single company listed in the Nasdaq. data contains the ticker, company name, market cap, and the industry listed in.